parkchamchi/DepthViewer/README.md

 ### 2023 March 21

-I'll be still updating this project, but first I should write down [this](./DOC.md) before advancing further.
+I'll be still updating this project, it can be slow since the school has started again.